apache/incubator-streampark-website/docs/connector/7-http.md

 import TabItem from '@theme/TabItem';

 Some background services receive data through HTTP requests.
 In this scenario, Flink can write result data through HTTP requests.
 Currently, Flink officially does not provide a connector for writing data through HTTP requests.
-StreamPark encapsulates HttpSink to write data asynchronously in real-time based on asynchttpclient.
+Apache StreamPark encapsulates HttpSink to write data asynchronously in real-time based on asynchttpclient.

 `HttpSink` writes do not support transactions, writing data to the target service provides AT_LEAST_ONCE semantics.
 Data